lihaoyi/scala.rx/readme.md

 Nodes earlier in the dependency graph are evaluated before those down the line.
 However, due to the fact that the dependencies of a `Rx` are not known until it is evaluated, it is impossible to strictly maintain this invariant at all times, since the underlying graph could change unpredictably.

 In general, Scala.Rx keeps track of the topological order dynamically, such that after initialization, if the dependency graph does not change too radically, most nodes *should* be evaluated only once per propagation, but this is not a hard guarantee.
-Furthermore, Scala.Rx makes extensive use of [ScalaSTM](http://nbronson.github.com/scala-stm/) to handle concurrency.
-This means that the body of `Rx`s could be executed by multiple threads in parallel (in different transactions), and re-executed if there is contention.

 Hence, it is possible that an `Rx` will get evaluated more than once, even if only a single `Var` is updated.
 You should ensure that the body of any `Rx`s can tolerate being run more than once without harm.
 If you need to perform side effects, use an `Obs`, which only executes its side effects once per propagation cycle after the values for all `Rx`s have stabilized.